Ada Apa Dengan Cinta? 2: Soundtrack

 Melly Goeslaw and Anto Hoed returned from the first film to write new songs for the sequel.
 The soundtrack was released on 31 March 2016, while the film released on 28 April.
-It features six new songs again composed by Goeslaw and Hoed along with the return of "Demikianlah", "Hanya", "Ingin Mencintai dan Dicintai", "Bimbang" and "Suara Hati Seorang Kekasih" from the original film, in addition to end credits covers of one of the film's old song by Goodbye Felicia and Stephanie Poetri.
-The single "Ratusan Purnama" was nominated for the AMI Award for Best Pop Collaboration and the Best Original Soundtrack Produced Work, losing to "Percayalah" by Afgan and Raisa and "Aku Bisa Apa?" from Jilbab Traveler: Love Sparks in Korea, respectively.
+It features six new songs again composed by Goeslaw and Hoed along with the return of "Demikianlah", "Hanya", "Ingin Mencintai dan Dicintai", "Bimbang" and "Suara Hati Seorang Kekasih" from the original film.
+The soundtrack was preceded by the pre-release single "Bimbang", performed by Goodbye Felicia and Stephanie Poetri.
+The single "Ratusan Purnama" was nominated for the AMI Award for Best Pop Collaboration and the Best Works Produced for Visual Media, losing to "Percayalah" by Afgan and Raisa and "Aku Bisa Apa?" from Jilbab Traveler: Love Sparks in Korea, respectively.
 The single won the 2016 Citra Award for Best Theme Song.

 Track listing

 All tracks are written by Melly Goeslaw.

 Production

-In 2014, Japanese messenger application LINE released a promotional short film featuring the Ada Apa dengan Cinta? cast.
+In 2014, Japanese messenger app Line released a promotional short film featuring the Ada Apa dengan Cinta? cast.
 The short tells the story of how Cinta and Rangga meet again after 12 years apart.
 After the release, the short became an immediate trending topic on Twitter and gained 2½ million viewers on YouTube in just 2 days.
 The short's successful release prompted many people to express their excitement for an actual full length sequel.
 This positive reception of the short proved that the 2002's cult classic teen romance remained popular in Indonesia.
 Finally, in March 2015, after months of speculations and rumours, Mira Lesmana the short's director and producer of Ada Apa Dengan Cinta? confirmed that a feature sequel was on the works.
 The sequel was confirmed to be released on 28 April 2016.
 While most of the cast were expected to return, it was announced in August 2015 that Ladya Cheryl, who portrays Cinta's best friend Alya in the first film, would not be returning for the sequel.
 Her character was originally written in the script, but, due to her absence, her character was written to be dead in the film.